 Our “ear” is of course used for listening, an action which can be a starting point for understanding others and resolving conflict.
 An “E.A.R” approach is one where “Fear” is removed and rather than flee the conflict we face it head on.
 Actively approaching conflict resolution makes us measure and control our response to it, leading to empathy which naturally encourages reciprocation.
 Mutual empathy makes it much easier to agree on the existing issue and once agreement over the source is reached, it is natural to move onto working together to resolving the issue.
 An “E.A.R.” approach can become a team response and even a team culture.

 Dealing with conflict is a necessary part of leadership.
-Learn to listen, seek agreement and focus on resolution over finger pointing.
-Seek the “E.A.R” approach over fearing and hence postponing dealing with it.
+Learn to listen actively, seek agreement and focus on win/win resolution over finger pointing.
+Seek the “E.A.R” approach over the “F.E.A.R” one and soft influence people into collaborative change, over making it “my way or the highway”.
 Once you become good at conflict resolution, you can turn challenging explosive moments into opportunities, as conflict well dealt with, is an opportunity to join your team together over pushing it apart.
 Great leaders face conflict head on, great leaders welcome the opportunity to resolve conflict.